This post was last Updated on September 18, 2020

 All around Sérignan Plage Nature, even at the reception, we would find staff in different states of (un)dressing.
 Sandra made the joke that she has one of the few jobs in the world where it’s perfectly normal and acceptable to forget your underwear at work.
 To us that sounded like a great description of a future clothing optional world.

 Guests at Sérignan Plage Nature

 While it’s often said that the naturist campings in France are much more visited by foreigners than by Europeans, Sérignan Plage Nature proves this statement untrue.
 With about 50% of their visitors being French.
-Of course this has a lot to do with a recent revolution in French naturism and the many young families that seem to gain interest in a nude lifestyle.
+Of course, this has a lot to do with a recent revolution in French naturism and the many young families that seem to gain interest in a nude lifestyle.
 The families are not uniquely French though.
-We were happy to hear that Sérignan Plage Nature has seen a significant growth in naturist families in general during the last three years.
+We were happy to hear that Sérignan Plage Nature has seen significant growth in naturist families in general during the last three years.